cam39porter/thesis/deliverables/project-proposal.md

 * To what extent is the design of our systematic weak signal analysis flexible enough to be used to address different goals?

   * Answering this question will likely require a more qualitative analysis.
-Factors such as ease of integrating new datasets and ease of producing new indicators should be considered.
+Factors such as ease of integrating new data sources and ease of producing new indicators should be considered.

 ## Bibliography